Testing bounded arboricity: A Deterministic Edge-Assignment Algorithm

-The algorithm, which is described next (and named \AssignEdges), is provided with 3 parameters: $\alpha$, $\eps$ and $\gamma$.
+The algorithm \AssignEdges\ is provided with 3 parameters: $\alpha$, $\eps$ and $\gamma$.
 It might be useful to first consider its execution with $\gamma=0$.
 The role of $\gamma$ will become clear subsequently (when we describe our testing algorithm and its relation to \AssignEdges).
 In the case of $\gamma=0$, in every iteration, each vertex with degree at most $3\alpha$ in the current graph is assigned all its incident edges in this graph.
-The initial graph is $G$, and at the end of each iteration, the vertices that are assigned edges, together with the edges assigned to them, are removed from the graph.
+The initial graph is $G$, and at the end of iteration $i$, the vertices that are assigned edges, denoted $B_i(\gamma)$ in the algorithm\footnote{While $B_i(\gamma)$ depends also on $\alpha$, we shall want to refer to these sets when the algorithm is invoked with the same value of $\alpha$ but with different values of $\gamma$.
+Hence, only $\gamma$ appears explicitly in the notation.}, together with the edges assigned to them, are removed from the graph.